csdms/ivy/lessons/editors/index.md

 * Understand the difference between a text editor and a word processor
 * Know when to use a text editor
 * See common traits of text editors
-* Get exposure to the idea of a development environment
+* Understand what a development environment is

 ## Rich text, plain text

-What is plain text versus rich text?
+What is plain text and what is rich text?

-Code is text.

-### Text editor, word processor
+Broadly:

+* *Plain text* is made from the characters you see on your keyboard.
-What is a text editor?
+Plain text is stored in a text file.

-What is a word processor?

-It's key to understand the difference between a text editor and a word processor.
+Code is plain text.

+* *Rich text* is formed from plain text, but includes additional metadata like fonts, styles, colors, and other formatting.
+Rich text may include embedded images and videos.
+Rich text is typically stored in a binary, often proprietary, file format.
+A Microsoft Word doc is rich text.

-Text editors deal with plain text.
+*Text editors* are designed to work with plain text.
-Word processors deal with rich text.
+*Word processors* are designed to work with rich text.
-Microsoft Word and Google Docs.
+It's difficult (but not impossible) to create one type of text with the tool designed for the other, but just as a screwdriver can sometimes be used as a hammer, it's not necessarily the best idea.

 ## Text editors